Songs of Leonard Cohen

 Songs of Leonard Cohen is the debut studio album by Canadian singer-songwriter Leonard Cohen, released on December 27, 1967, on Columbia Records.
 More successful in Europe than in North America, Songs of Leonard Cohen foreshadowed the kind of chart success Cohen would go on to achieve.
-It peaked at number 13 on the UK Albums Chart, spending nearly a year and a half on it.
+It spent nearly a year and a half on the UK Albums Chart, peaking at number 13.
 In the US, it reached number 83 on the Billboard 200.

 Background

 Cohen had received positive attention from critics as a poet and novelist but had maintained a keen interest in music, having played guitar in a country and western band called the Buckskin Boys as a teenager.
 In 1966, Cohen set out for Nashville, where he hoped to become a country songwriter, but instead got caught up in New York City's folk scene.
 In November 1966, Judy Collins recorded and included Cohen's song "Suzanne" for her album In My Life and Cohen soon came to the attention of record producer John Hammond.
 Although Hammond (who initially signed Cohen to his contract with Columbia Records) was supposed to produce the record, he became sick and was replaced by the producer John Simon.